 The Sheraton Waikiki is just a couple of minutes’ stroll from the beach.
 There are three terrific restaurants within the hotel as well as a food market.
 Book a range of spa treatments, work out in the gym, cool down in the swimming pool, zoom down the water slide, join a yoga class, take a personal training session, and relax in the hot tub.

-O’ahu: Home to the state capital, is energetic and vibrant.
-As well as a plethora of sleeping, dining, drinking, and shopping options, it also has great beaches, cultural sites, and a range of activities to suit diverse tastes.
-Honolulu (Hawaii’s capital) has Hawaii’s largest population, and more of a city feel.
-O’ahu is the easiest island to get around via public transport, and has the largest hostel scene.
+O’ahu is home to the state capital and is an energetic and vibrant island.
+As well as a plethora of sleeping, dining, drinking, and shopping options, it also has great beaches, cultural sites, and a range of activities to suit all tastes.
+Honolulu (the capital) has Hawaii’s largest population, and more of a city feel.
+It is surrounded by many of Hawaii’s most luxurious villas for those looking for peace and quiet.
+O’ahu is the easiest island to get around via public transport and has the largest hostel scene.
 It’s also Hawaii’s most expensive island.

-Maui: This island offers a much more laid-back appeal, and is perfect for people who prefer to spend their days lazing on beautiful beaches.
-Maui is known for having the most variety of beaches.
-It is one of the most popular islands in Hawaii and attracts many couples and honeymooners.
+Maui offers a much more laid-back appeal.
+You have the opportunity to engage in snorkeling activities, where you can observe sea turtles and various other marine creatures.
+It is one of the most popular islands and attracts many couples and honeymooners.
 If you’re seeking luxurious bliss, Lana’i is ideal.

-Kaua’i’: This island’s ancient landscapes suit fans of the great outdoors, as it is just as known for its lush mountains as its beaches.
+Kaua’i’s ancient landscapes suit fans of the great outdoors, it is just as known for its lush mountains as its beaches.

-Hawaii (the Big Island): Not to be confused with Hawaii the name of the state, Hawaii is also the name of the larest island in this archipalego.
-This island is a geothermal wonderland, and home to 4 out of the 5 major climate zones in the world, and 8 out of 13 of the sub-zones.!
-It is most famous for the most active volcano in the world, Kilauea volcano.
+The Big Island of Hawaii, not to be confused with Hawaii the name of the state, is the largest island in this archipelago.
+It is a geothermal wonderland and home to 4 out of the 5 major climate zones in the world, and 8 out of 13 of the sub-zones!
+It is famous for having the most active volcano in the world, the Kilauea volcano.

 Hawaii’s 5 Best Islands to Stay on

 Whether you’re seeking memorable immersions in nature, a thriving night scene, dazzling beaches, family fun, romantic idylls, or something else, Hawaii offers it all.
-Here are the best places to stay on your trip to Hawaii.
+Here are the places to consider when planning your trip to Hawaii.

 Maui is the island most often associated with Hawaii, with postcard-worthy views, world-class beaches, and plenty to do by day and by night.
-Fairly peaceful and relatively undeveloped, enjoy a little slice of paradise and see why so many people flock to Hawaii year after year.
-Maui is our recommendation for your first visit to Hawaii.
+Fairly peaceful and relatively undeveloped, enjoy a little slice of paradise and natural beauty.
+It’ll be easy to see why so many people flock to Maui year after year.

-- Go snorkelling off Keawakapu Beach to see the many submerged antique cars in the artificial reef, or snorkel at Coral Garden and Turtle Town to be awed by the underwater world.
+- Go snorkeling off Keawakapu Beach to see the many submerged antique cars in the artificial reef, or snorkel at Coral Garden to be awed by the underwater world.

 - Learn more about local art and history at the Bailey House Museum.